ADVANCED PROCEDURES

 • Use a #4, self-tapping metal screw and screw it into the hole in the plug

-• Use pliers to grasp the end of the screw and pull the lead plug from the gallery
+• Use side-cutting, wire cutter pliers to grasp the end of the screw and extract the lead plug from the gallery

-• Use a strong flashlight to illuminate the galleries and view from each end if possible
+• Use a strong flashlight to illuminate the galleries and view from each end if possible, to assure galleries are cleared of obstructions.

-• Watch for shards of trimmed-off lead that they do not find their way into an adjacent and un-plugged fuel gallery or other opening when you aren't looking!
+• Watch for shards of trimmed-off lead so they do not find their way into an adjacent and un-plugged fuel gallery or other opening when you aren't looking!

 Throttle Cross Bar Blueprinting and Installation